 - managing transitions

-Foster carer champions receive training and ongoing support from The Fostering Network to assist them in their role and have ongoing opportunities to increase their knowledge and skills.
-The champions support foster carers throughout Scotland via phone or email.
+Foster carer champions have received training and ongoing support from The Fostering Network to assist them in their role and embrace ongoing opportunities to increase their knowledge and skills.
+These champions support foster carers throughout Scotland via phone or email.

 Towards the end of 2016, the young champions made a film 'Give Me a Chance' to highlight the challenges children and young people can face in everyday life when placed into care.
-The film was launched at the Scottish Parliament at an event attended by, among others, Mark McDonald MSP (Minister for Childcare Care and Early Years) and Liam McArthur MSP.
+The film was launched at the Scottish Parliament and has since been viewed across the UK and as far afield as Australia!